PBS Kids Go!

-PBS Kids Go! was an American educational television brand used by PBS for programs aimed at school-age children ages 6 to 8, in contrast to the preschool target demographic of PBS Kids.
+PBS Kids Go! was an American educational television brand used by PBS for programs aimed at early elementary school kids ages 6 to 8, in contrast to the younger, preschool target demographic of PBS Kids.
 Most PBS member stations aired the PBS Kids Go! block on weekdays during after-school hours, generally 3–6 pm depending on local station scheduling.
 In addition to the block, there was a PBS Kids Go! section on the PBS Kids website which featured games, videos, and other activities that were targeted towards older children.
-The brand was used on air and online for nearly nine years from 2004 until its closure in 2013.
+The brand was used in-air and online from October 11, 2004 to October 6, 2013.

 History

 Development and launch

-Upon recognizing that they were very few educational programming for elementary-age children, with most of PBS Kids' programs being viewed by preschoolers, PBS wanted to focus more on including shows for and targeting older children.'
+Upon recognizing that there were very few educational programs for elementary school children, with most of PBS Kids' programs being viewed by preschoolers, PBS wanted to focus more on including shows for and targeting older children.'
 The PBS Kids Go! programming block was launched on October 11, 2004, alongside the premiere of brand new series Maya & Miguel and Postcards from Buster.
-Also part of the block were existing PBS Kids series, Arthur and Cyberchase, both of which were already targeting a slightly older audience.
+Also part of the block were existing PBS Kids series Arthur and Cyberchase, both of which already targeted a slightly older audience.

 Cancelled 24-hour channel

 In 2005, PBS joined with Comcast and other production companies to form the cable channel PBS Kids Sprout, effectively replacing PBS' original 24-hour PBS Kids Channel.
-This left many local PBS stations with a vacancy on their multicast digital channel offerings (many filling it with a locally-based PBS Kids channel), during a time when digital and high-definition broadcasts were increasing reach and gaining popularity.
+This left many local PBS stations with a vacancy on their multicast digital channel offerings (many filling it with a locally based PBS Kids channel), during a time when digital and high-definition broadcasts were increasing reach and gaining popularity.
 In April 2006, PBS announced plans for a replacement 24-hour digital multicast network called the PBS Kids Go!
 Channel.
 This would expand upon the afternoon PBS Kids Go! block on PBS, with additional new content and reruns of returning programs, such as HIT Entertainment's Wishbone and Kratts' Creatures.
 Other exclusive content for this channel would include a one-hour Spanish-language block called "PBS Kids Vayan!"
 (Spanish for "Go!", which would air select shows in Spanish with English subtitles), an evening "Go!
 Family" block, and an educational "Go!
 Figure" school block.

 The PBS Kids Go!
 Channel was originally set to launch in October 2006.
 However, stations found that the sliding scale licensing fees were too high for what little exclusive programming they would have received, especially after spending additional funds for the PBS HD feed.
 With only one-third of PBS stations initially committing to carry the new network, the plans for the channel were ultimately withdrawn.

-PBS would later revive the 24/7 PBS Kids Channel on January 16, 2017 (a little over three years after the discontinuation of PBS Kids Go!), this time being structured as a multi-platform service with an online livestream of the channel on the PBS Kids website and video app, in addition to utilizing largely the same distribution methods that had been used for the original channel.
+PBS would later revive the 24/7 PBS Kids Channel on January 16, 2017 (a little over three years after the discontinuation of PBS Kids Go!), this time being structured as a multi-platform service with an online livestream of the channel on the PBS Kids website and video app, and would also utilize largely the same distribution methods that had been used for the original channel.